IT Career Guide

 • Whenever you catch yourself doubting your capabilities, especially after you experience a successful moment or achieved something, linger on the feeling, and try to explain to yourself why you’re feeling this way and where it’s coming from.
 Reflecting will help a lot!

 • Reaching out and talking to people is one of the things that you can do as a way to counter the self-doubt you feel.
-You might even find people who feel the same way and both of you can reflect on each other’s actions, ultimately proving to yourselves that maybe the inadequacy isn’t as accurate as your mind makes it out to be.
+You might even find people who feel the same way and both of you can reflect on each other’s actions.
+Ultimately proving to yourselves that maybe the inadequacy isn’t as accurate as your mind makes it out to be.

 • You also have to understand that in life, there is always balance in the things that happen in your life.
 There are some things that you genuinely excel at, and some that you aren’t good at, and that’s okay.
 What’s important is that you know where both your personal strengths and weaknesses lie so you know what things you really should be worrying about.